Steve Rossi: Career

 In 1968 Marty Allen's wife died, devastating Allen.
 The Allen & Rossi team split amicably when Allen withdrew from show business for a few years.
 Steve Rossi teamed for less than three months with nightclub and TV comedian Joe E. Ross in an act called "Rossi & Ross."
 The team of Rossi & Ross played once on Ed Sullivan and disbanded in January 1969.
 In 1969, he announced a pairing with comedian Slappy White, creating the comedy act Rossi & White.
 The interracial comedy team released the album I Found Me a White Man—You Find Yourself One on Roulette Records.
 In 1971, in an attempt to sell more tickets, Overseas National Airways employed the duo as live onboard entertainment.

-In 1972 Rossi invited Las Vegas stand-up comic Bernie Allen (born Bernard Allen Kleinberg, 1916-2004) to join his act, and the team became known once again as Allen & Rossi.
+In 1972 Rossi invited Las Vegas stand-up comic Bernie Allen (born Bernard Allen Kleinberg, 1916–2004) to join his act, and the team became known once again as Allen & Rossi.
 The team worked successfully in nightclubs and television until 1978.

 In 1975 Rossi was reported by entertainment reporter Earl Wilson to have received a mysterious visitor claiming to be Howard Hughes.
 Hughes had come to see Rossi in Vancouver to prove he was not dead yet.
 Rossi later teamed up with Sandy Hackett, son of Buddy Hackett.
-They appeared at several venues in Las Vegas, including at the Star Bright theater.
-Rossi and Allen reunited several times for subsequent projects, including a film released in 1974 and stage performances together from 1984–85, and again from 1990–94.
+They appeared at several venues in Las Vegas, including at the Star Bright theatre.
+Rossi and Allen reunited several times for subsequent projects, including a film released in 1974 and stage performances together from 1984 to 1985, and again from 1990 to 1994.
 Rossi appeared as a guest on The Howard Stern Show many times in the 1980s and early 1990s.